shreyansh100/Tidy-DataSet-C3W4Project/CodeBook.md

 a. id - contains id
 b.
 FeatureNames - contains feature names respective id.

-feature_required - It has the index of all features with only mean and standard deviations measurement - It has the data for all the feature names with only mean and standard deviations.
+feature_required - It has the index of all features with only mean and standard deviations.

+measurement - It has the data for all the feature names with only mean and standard deviations.

-trainDS - It is the training dataset having values which corressponds to mean and standard deviation. train_Labels - It has labels and corresponding to each labels, the activity name is present in activity_label dataset train_sibjects - It has the subject id for respective subjects.
+trainDS - It is the training dataset having values which corressponds to mean and standard deviation.

+train_Labels - It has labels and corresponding to each labels, the activity name is present in activity_label dataset.

+train_sibjects - It has the subject id for respective subjects.

-testDS - It is the test dataset having values which corressponds to mean and standard deviation. test_labels - It has labels and corresponding to each labels, the activity name is present in activity_label dataset test_labels - It has the subject id for respective subjects.
+testDS - It is the test dataset having values which corressponds to mean and standard deviation.

+test_labels - It has labels and corresponding to each labels, the activity name is present in activity_label dataset.

+test_labels - It has the subject id for respective subjects.

 combinedDS - It has the combined dataset of trainDS and testDS